Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ### Cosmos db

-Using cosmos DB gives the possiblity to have "endless" number of topics/feeds based on queriries.
+Using CosmosDB gives the possibility to have "endless" number of topics/feeds based on queries.

-Based on filters on the db query you could get a endles amount of feeds containg events with specific criteria.
+Based on filters on the db query you could get an endless amount of feeds containg events with specific criteria.

 #### Partition key

-Currently the limitations on Cosmos DB is that one logical partition can [maximum be 20GB](https://docs.microsoft.com/en-us/azure/cosmos-db/concepts-limits).
+Currently, the limitations on Cosmos DB are that one logical partition can [maximum be 20GB](https://docs.microsoft.com/en-us/azure/cosmos-db/concepts-limits).

 If we assume events in average on 350 Bytes (the examples above are around 300 Bytes).
 This would hold approx 57.000.000 events inside a logiical partition.

 If we assume 5 events on average on each instance that would be around 11.000.000 instances per partition key.
-Looking at the biggest digital services in the current platform (Altinn 2) this would indicating that using a partition key bases on {org}/{app} is not possible because many of them have many more elements.
+Looking at the biggest digital services in the current platform (Altinn 2) this indicates that using a partition key based on {org}/{app} is not possible because many of them have many more elements.

 The suggestion is to use the subject as partition key.
 57.000.000 on a given subject should be more than enough.
 And when that limit is reached the limitations probably have increased.